I’m getting a bit tired of all the iPod coverage in the press recently, including my own iPod versus PDA article recently.

 If you’ve spent most of your waking life waiting for videos to finish transcoding into a suitable Pocket PC format, read on.

 ATI has introduced GPU-acclerated video transcoding in its latest video card for digital media hounds.
-This translates into a way, way shorter duration as the GPU actively assists in tasks like this.
+This translates into a way,

 I once told someone a couple of years ago that pigs would fly before such technology came to fruition.